dag-andersen/Rust-Memory-Map/docs/Report.md

 here we can see that the factor table decreases by a factor of 3, and the tree decreases with a factor of 6.
 This goes hand in hand with thit the change we saw previously with the stackframes and the tail-end recursion.

->Note: Compiler optimizations can be extremely hard to predict and understand, so i wont jump to any big conclusions based on this.
+>Note: Compiler optimizations can be extremely hard to predict and understand, so I wont jump to any big conclusions based on this.
 But a interesting test to do.
 This test was done before the redblack tree implementation.